infotechaaron/ActiveDirectoryLab/README.md

 <li>Then, we're going to configure that and routing so the clients on the private network can reach the internet through the domain controller.<br /><br /></li>
 <li>Next, we're going to set up DHCP on the domain controller so when we create our Windows 10 machine (which will automatically get an IP address).<br /><br /></li>
 <li>The last thing we do on the domain controller before we create our client virtual machine is we're going to run a PowerShell script that will automatically create a thousand users in Active Directory, and I'll do a quick rundown through the script and explain what each line is so you can kind of get an intuition on how PowerShell is useful and what kind of things you can use it for.<br /><br /></li>
-<li>After creating the users, we're going to create another virtual machine and install Windows 10 on it, and that virtual machine will be connected to the private VirtualBox network.
+<li>After creating the users, we're going to create another virtual machine, download a Windows 10 ISO so we can install Windows 10 on it, and that virtual machine will be connected to the private VirtualBox network.
 We're going to name that machine "Client1" and join it to the domain, and then we're going to log into it with one of our domain accounts.</li>
 </ol>
 <br />
 At this point, our tutorial is going to be pretty much concluded.